3 May 2018

 The Asian Infrastructure Investment Bank

-The Asian Infrastructure Investment Bank (AIIB), a new multilateral development bank (MDB), has been set up with a view to complementing and co-operating with the existing MDBs in order to address infrastructure needs in Asia.
-AIIB will focus on the development of infrastructure and other productive sectors in Asia, including energy and power, transportation and telecommunications, rural infrastructure and agriculture development, water supply and sanitation, environmental protection, urban development and logistics.
+The Asian Infrastructure Investment Bank (AIIB) is a new multilateral financial institution founded to bring countries together to address the huge infrastructure needs across Asia and beyond.
+AIIB offers sovereign and non-sovereign financing for sound and sustainable projects in energy and power, transportation and telecommunications, rural infrastructure and agriculture development, water supply and sanitation, environmental protection, and urban development and logistics.

 As of December 2015, all of the 57 Prospective Founding Members of AIIB had signed the Articles of Agreement.
 The initial signatories were Australia, Austria, Azerbaijan, Bangladesh, Brazil, Brunei Darussalam, Cambodia, China, Denmark, Egypt, Finland, France, Georgia, Germany, Iceland, India, Indonesia, Iran, Israel, Italy, Jordan, Kazakhstan, Republic of Korea, Kyrgyz Republic, Kuwait, Lao PDR, Luxembourg, Malaysia, Maldives, Malta, Mongolia, Myanmar, Nepal, Netherlands, New Zealand, Norway, Oman, Pakistan, Philippines, Poland, Portugal, Qatar, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Tajikistan, Thailand, Turkey, the United Arab Emirates, the United Kingdom, Uzbekistan, and Vietnam.
-As at 13 May 2017, AIIB had 77 approved members/prospective members in total (including Hong Kong).
+As of 21 March 2018, AIIB had 86 approved members/prospective members in total (including Hong Kong).

 The AIIB Articles of Agreement entered into force on 25 December 2015.
 On 16 January 2016, the Board of Governors held its inaugural meeting, declaring the Bank open for business and electing Mr. Jin Liqun as President for an initial five-year term.